jundalisay/spblist/content/en/research/einstein/relativity/section-15.md

 ![Einstein Con-man](/icons/einbla.png)

-> *Superphysics Note: Here, Einstein says his theory only works for fast-moving objects.
+{{< n n="Here, Einstein says his theory only works for fast-moving objects.
 This is false.
 In reality, it only works for electromagnetic particles. **Speed has nothing to do with it.** This is proven by the Aharonov-Bohm experiment.
 Instead, it is the Layer or Element of the particle that decides whether it follows Special Relativity or not.
-Fast speed or dynamism is a property of Electromagnetism just as slow speed or staticity is a property of the Strong Force.
+Fast speed or dynamism is a property of Electromagnetism just as slow speed or staticity is a property of the Strong Force." >}}